eduardoksmello/eduardoksmello/README.md

 ## Hi there 👋
 ### My names is Eduardo.
-I'm a Data Scientist passionate about statistical modelling, ML, and data visualization.
+Musician passionate about the study of how data impacts the context of music production.
+During graduate school, he developed skills related to collecting, cleaning, statistical processing and data visualization in order to debate and validate hypotheses about cognitive processes related to musical activity.

 🌱 I’m currently learning NLP.